Understanding Obsessive Love Disorder

 - Abnormal difficulty with rejection

-People with obsessive love disorder often feel as though their world revolves around the object of their obsession.
-A person with obsessive love disorder may take tabs on the object of their love and cling to the object of their love past the point that could be excused as potentially normal or healthy.
-Obsessive Love Disorder (OLD) is not in the diagnostic and statistical manual of mental disorders (DSM), and therefore you might not think to seek medical advice, diagnosis or treatment, but it's recognized by care providers such as counselors and therapists.
-It can impact a person's life severely, harm relationships, and can cause extreme distress for the person experiencing them, but they don’t need to affect your mental health or relationships forever, so know that it can be advantageous to reach out for help.
+Someone living with these concerns may feel as though their world revolves around the object of their obsession.
+A person may take tabs on the object of their love and cling to the object of their love past the point that could be excused as potentially normal or healthy.
+Since obsessive love disorder is not in the DSM, you cannot get a diagnosis of obsessive love disorder.
+However, your symptoms are real, and a therapist can support you in addressing them.
+These topics can impact a person's life severely, harm relationships, and can cause extreme distress for the person experiencing them, but they don’t need to affect your mental health or relationships forever, so know that it can be advantageous to reach out for help.

 What causes obsessive love disorder?